How often do you post new content?

-I see sex toys and other products recommended in your posts.
+I see toys and other products recommended in your posts.
 Are these companies paying you?

 I love this blog!
-How can I say thanks?
+Where else can I see your work?

 I sent a question months ago.
 Will it be answered?

-I hear you make spooky art.
-Where can I see/purchase it?
+I hear you’re an illustrator.
+Where can I see/purchase your art?

 Do you have an OnlyFans?

 I have a JustForFans, which is essentially the same thing.
 If demand increases, I will get an OnlyFans too.

 Every time I visit this blog, the colors are different.
 When will you stop changing them?
 What is wrong with you?